 The Doom movie, where it's lampshaded by being called the "Bio-Force Gun."
 Of course, when The Rock's character gazes in awe at it before acquiring it, he says to himself, "Big...
 Fucking...
 Gun..."

-The Annihilator 2000 in Beverly Hills Cop III, which is not only a highly powerful rail gun, but includes such additional features as — and none of these are exaggerations — a cell phone, radio, CD player, and microwave oven.
+The Annihilator 2000 in Beverly Hills Cop III, which is not only a highly powerful machine gun/grenade launcher combo, but includes such additional features as — and none of these are exaggerations — a cell phone, radio, CD player, and microwave oven.

 In Tremors, the "Elephant Gun" used in the Rec Room.
 In reality, an 8 gauge side-by-side shotgun.
 Probably fired roughly a 2 ounce slug of hardened lead, if it was loaded for elephant.
 (Why wouldn't it be?
 You never know when you will face a war elephant.)
 In the sequel, there's the Grizzly Big Boar, a single shot .50 caliber rifle.
 Unfortunately, it was a bit too big.